toussaintvla/jenkins-cloudformation-example/README.md

   - `CHANGESET_MODE = True`, this will proceed to deploy a stack or execute changeset.
   - `CHANGESET_MODE = False`, this will only create a changeset without executing the changes.
   - `STACK_NAME = example-stack`, In this example the name of the stack is called *example-stack*.
-  - `PARAMETERS_FILE_NAME = example-stack-parameters`, this will pass the parameter values into the stack, `<parameter-file-name>.properties`.
+  - `PARAMETERS_FILE_NAME = example-stack-parameters.properties`, this will pass the parameter values into the stack, the format of the file name follows `<parameter-file-name>.properties`.
 In our case we are using `example-stack-parameters.properties` under the `parameters/` folder.
-  - `TEMPLATE_NAME = S3-Bucket`, The name of this variable is equivalent to the format `<template-name>.yaml`.
-In this example the template name is called `S3-Bucket`, under the `cloudformation/` folder.
+  - `TEMPLATE_NAME = S3-Bucket.yaml`, The name of this variable is equivalent to the format `<template-name>.yaml`.
+In this example the template name is called `S3-Bucket.yaml`, under the `cloudformation/` folder.
   - `CFN_CREDENTIALS_ID = arn:aws:iam::role/AWSCloudFormationStackExecutionRole`, This is the Unique ID that references the IAM Role ARN which is the account we will assume role using the [AmazonWebServicesCredentialsBinding](https://www.jenkins.io/doc/pipeline/steps/credentials-binding/) to perform our deployment based on the selected choice parameterized pipeline.
   - `REGION = us-east-1`, Enter the region you're using for the target account.
   - `TOGGLE = true`, If you do not set the toggle flag to true before executing the build action, it will automatically abort the pipeline for any action.
 This is to prevent accidental build execution changes from taking place without confirmation.